mochan-tk/vf_techbookfest8-en/review-starter/chapxx-sitopp.md

 * In this article, the Actions name is "Shoinji". @ <fn> {sitopp_actionsname}

-// footnote [sitopp_actionsname] [Actions name is not public, so anything is fine.
+//footnote[sitopp_actionsname][Actions name is not public, so anything is fine.
 This year's M-1 Pokopo was interesting, so I'll use it in this article.
 Please replace it with your favorite name. ]

 * Check "Japanese" on the Select Regions screen and uncheck "English (US)".